 Breath of God

 Those ayat are also notable for including in the creation of man the idea that God breathed into man a spirit –of His own spirit (rooH-ii, “spirit/breath” + possessive pronoun meaning “my”).
 You’ll note that some translations are keen to clarify that man’s spirit is created and different than God’s.
 This demonstrates why the Quran usually isn’t translated, in that translation allows someone to insert their own theology into the text.
-These interpreters are trying to insert ideas that make sure you do not run afoul of their orthodoxy, but that still involves not letting the text speak for itself.
+These interpreters are trying to insert ideas that make sure you do not run afoul of their preferred orthodoxy, but that still involves not letting the text speak for itself.
 In terms of the original text, rooH is more related to vitality than identity (which would be covered more by the word nafs, “soul/self”).
 God breathing life into man is not likely to mean that God is imparting a piece of Himself (an idea in pantheism, in which all life is the diaspora of a whole god-substance) as much as that God is the source of life.
+But translators do not trust their readers, and intervene with their word choices in order to dictate orthodoxy.

 (P.S.
 I’ve already noted that the Hebrew and Arabic word for “spirit” are cognates.
 Genesis communicates the same idea that God imparted spirit into Adam.
 The Bible also communicates that animals have ruach.)

 - This tafsir tries explaining the ayat as literal facts by using scientific and spiritual argument.
 It postulates that while the subject word of ayah 16, buruuj, can mean “constellations” it is here being combined with its other meaning, “fort/tower.”
 Thus the tafsir reads the ayah as positing that the universe is divided into sections/”spheres” and that Satans can only move throughout Earth’s particular sphere of space because God has removed all others from their access.
 The tafsir is a little muddled in how to apply the words of ayat 18 to its interpretation.
-The strength of this tafsir is that it flows well into the following ayat about God’s administration of creation.
+The strength of this tafsir is that it flows well into the following ayat about God’s administration of creation, but otherwise in content it struggles with pseudo-scientific contortions.

 So this surah lacks new material to flesh out my understanding of the Quran’s Islam.
 As someone exploring the religion and eager for the next new thing, that is a little vexing.
 For Muslims, however, the repetition is part of the miracle.
 Because this surah tells the same stories again without contradicting or changing the material, and because this surah was revealed at a different time than the other suwar, Muslims take this as a sign that God is the one revealing the suwar.
 The expectation is that no human consistently could tell from memory the same story more than once under such conditions.